Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Default: `False` if the messaging profile
                                selected supports sending metadata, `True`
                                otherwise.
+      --amt, --asyncmetadatathreshold, --AsyncMetaDataLoadThreshold=VALUE
+                             The default threshold of monitored items in a subscription under which meta data is loaded synchronously during subscription creation.
+                               Loaded metadata guarantees a metadata message is sent before the first message is sent but loading of metadata takes time during
+                               subscription setup.
+Set to `0` to always load metadata asynchronously.
+                               Only used if meta data is supported and enabled.
+                               Default: `30`.
       --om, --maxoutgressmessages, --MaxOutgressMessages=VALUE
                              The maximum number of messages to buffer on the send path before messages are dropped.